hugoforte/NorthParkLearningSupport/requirements/04-api-requirements.md

       });

       if (!note) {
-        throw new Error('Note not found or unauthorized');
+        throw new Error("Note not found or unauthorized");
       }

       return ctx.db.note.update({